levisstrauss/levisstrauss/README.md

-👋 Hi, I'm Zak!
-I’m a Software Engineer with a focus on developing innovative solutions and continuously expanding my technical expertise. 🚀
+👋 Hi, I'm Zak! a Software Engineer with a focus on developing innovative solutions and continuously expanding my technical expertise. 🚀

 ## About Me
 With a solid foundation in software engineering and a passion for lifelong learning, I bring a blend of technical skills, problem-solving abilities, and a collaborative spirit to the tech world.
 I thrive on tackling complex challenges and am dedicated to applying my knowledge to impactful projects.